jhrcook/package-as-analysis/docs/Getting-Started.md

 ### Travis-CI, Appveyor, and Codecov

-**TODO:** To use these, GitHub must be set up -- make a github repo for the fake package
+**Note:** To use these, you must have a GitHub repository that you have push to.

 GitHub integration also opens up the use of continuous integration (CI) apps.
 [Travis-CI](https://travis-ci.org) and [Appveyor](https://www.appveyor.com) are useful for checking the build status of the package.
 I just use both because they each require so little effort to integrate and each provides their own suite of functions.
 Notably, Appveyor build the package on Linux and Windows.
 To get started, just use usethis.